pseudotensor/open-strawberry/CODE_OF_CONDUCT.md

-# OpenStrawberry Code of Conduct
+# open-strawberry Code of Conduct

 ## Our Pledge